chrissantamaria/slack-black-theme-installer/README.md

 Create a file `black-theme.txt` (see slack-black-theme or use the included example) and run `installer.py`

 ## Todo
-- Handle multiple app directories and use newest (potential old installs)
 - Custom Slack install directories (currently assumes `%homepath%\AppData\Local\slack`)